Leonetienne/StringTools/readme.md

-# Just a simple string manupulation library
+# Just a simple string manipulation library

 This really is nothing special.
 The only reason for this repository being public is that a few of my more noteworthy projects depend on it as a git submodule.